Gerard Kennedy: 2006 federal Liberal leadership race

-Post leadership race
+Post-leadership race

 On December 19, 2006, Dion announced that Kennedy would be his special adviser on election readiness and renewal with "intimate involvement in all aspects of election readiness and the platform.
-Kennedy was also the chair of the mentorship committee.
-Kennedy said that his duties as election readiness adviser ended in the summer of 2007, but he continued as a special adviser to Stéphane Dion, appeared regularly as a strategist for the Liberals on television and was often quoted as a Liberal spokesman in newspapers.

 In late August 2007, Kennedy entered the academic world accepting a position at the Ted Rogers School of Management at Ryerson University.
 He served a one-year term as a Distinguished Visiting Professor until September 2008.

 In late September 2007, Kennedy was part of a group observing Ukraine's parliamentary elections in the Mariupol electoral commission.
 Kennedy reported back to the Canadian media that the group he was a party to was confronted by Ukrainian police who stripped passports and observer statuses.
 Kennedy said that the police were interfering in the process, and the observer group felt intimidated by the police who carried weapons and followed the group around for a day.
-Kennedy concluded that there were major flaws in the voting process, as the group was also witness to extra ballots being distributed.
+Kennedy concluded that there were major flaws in the voting process, as the group was also witness to extra ballots being distributed by the ruling party in that city.

-2008 Election in Parkdale–High Park
+2008 election in Parkdale–High Park

 On February 6, 2007, Kennedy confirmed that he would seek the Liberal nomination for Parkdale—High Park in the next federal election.
 At the time, the electoral district was represented by New Democrat Peggy Nash.
 Kennedy won the nomination by acclamation on April 24, 2007.

 On March 31, 2008, although he was not a member of the House of Commons of Canada, Kennedy was appointed to the Official Opposition Shadow Cabinet by leader Stéphane Dion.
 Kennedy served as Intergovernmental Affairs critic, which gave him responsibility to speak on behalf of the Liberal Party on matters of federal-provincial relations.

 In the October 2008 federal election, Kennedy defeated Nash by over 3300 votes, or roughly by a seven percent margin.
 He was mentioned as a possible candidate in the 2008/09 Liberal leadership race, but eventually decided to pass on another leadership run.